 7.18 Subject to the other provisions of this Rule below, and the minimum shareholding requirements under these Rules, shares may be withdrawn by Members upon giving the period of notice applicable to the Class of shares to be withdrawn.
-Class A shares may be withdrawn on one week’s notice and Class B shares may be withdrawn on three calendar months’ notice, provided that:
+Class A shares may be withdrawn on 1 week’s notice and Class B shares may be withdrawn on 3 calendar months’ notice, provided that:

 (a) all withdrawals shall be paid in the order in which the notices were received by the Society;